 Construction managers are constantly looking for skilled labor professionals to add to their construction project team.
 Finding qualified, proven workers is clearly challenging.
 Many jobs remain vacant for weeks, resulting in project delays.
 The amount of time it takes to screen candidates and check to make sure training and certifications are up to date puts a tremendous strain on contractors.

 Plus, all of the paperwork involved with payroll and benefits slows down the hiring process, taking away precious building time.
-But thanks to construction staffing companies like Tradesmen International, project managers have access to hundreds of qualified, pre-screened, skilled craftsmen, ready to start work the moment you call.
+But thanks to construction staffing companies like Tradesmen International, project managers have access to hundreds of qualified, pre-screened, skilled craftworkers, ready to start work the moment you call.

-Craftsmen can take advantage of opportunities by joining a construction staffing agency.
+Craftworkers can take advantage of opportunities by joining a construction staffing agency.
 Joining Tradesmen’s skilled labor workforce offers many advantages, including:

 - Immediate and consistent work